 Browser Testing.
 When the tasks mentioned so far work satisfactorily, it is time to test the script in a browser.
 Place the necessary files on the web server in a directory that can be seen from the web and where CGI scripts are allowed to be executed.
-Start the script with to assist debugging.
+Start the script with import cgitb; cgitb.enable()

+to assist debugging.